abeidahmed/microverse-twitterati/README.md

 retweeting the previous tweets since the user was blocked.
 - This feature had to optimized because of twitter's rate limiting.
-For example, if the block list is 5000, we cannot request the `api` 5000 times, everytime we try to run the tweet.
+For example, if the block list is 5000, we cannot request the `api` 5000 times, everytime we try to run the app.
 So I had to store the blocked users in a `yml` file and check if the user is blocked or not from the file itself.
 By making this optimization, the bot ran within 3 seconds.